-FOR ANY FURTHER INFORMATION SEE CHAPTER 13 'FLUE GAS ANALYSIS'.
+FOR ANY FURTHER INFORMATION SEE CHAPTER 9.0 'FLUE GAS ANALYSIS'.

-10.3 Memory Menu→Average
+11.3 Memory Menu→Average

-KEY FUNCTION Activate the context keys shown on the display.
-Scrolls through the values of the average analysis.
-OK Activates the context key located in the left side of the display.
-ESC Returns to the previous screen without saving the changes made.
+KEY FUNCTION Activate the context keys shown on the display. ♦ Scrolls through the values of the average analysis.
+(OK) Activates the context key located in the left side of the display.
+ESC Returns to the previous screen without saving the changes made. + (OK) Generates and shows on the display a QR code in order to download the data of the performed measure.

 CONTEXT KEY FUNCTION Q Zoom.
-By pressing this interactive key repeatedly, the device displays the following sequence: $AAA\to AAA\to AAA\to AAA$ Starts printing the test ticket.
-SEE SECTION 11.
+By pressing this interactive key repeatedly, the device displays the following sequence: $AAA \to AAA \to AAA \to AAA$ Starts printing the test ticket.
+SEE SECTION 12.

-10.4 Memory Menu→Select
+11.4 Memory Menu→Select

 KEY FUNCTION Activate the context keys shown on the display.
-In "edit text"/"search for data"/"search for memory number": it moves the cursor on the box corresponding to the desired letter or number.
-Selects line; the selected line is evidenced in red.
-OK Activates the context key located in the left side of the display.
+In "edit text"/"search for data"/"search for memory number": it moves the cursor on the box corresponding to the desired letter or number. ♦ Selects line; the selected line is evidenced in red.
+(OK) Activates the context key located in the left side of the display.
 ESC Returns to the previous screen without saving the changes made.